brainglobe/brainglobe.github.io/docs/source/community/developers/index.md

 ## Introduction

 **Contributors to BrainGlobe are absolutely encouraged**, whether to fix a bug, develop a new feature, or add a new atlas.
-The core development team will support you in doing this, no matter your experience.

-At the same time, they will hold you to the same standards as they do each other on review, to ensure BrainGlobe remains easy-to-maintain.

 There are many BrainGlobe repositories, so it may not be obvious where a new contribution should go.
 If you're unsure about any part of the contributing process, please [get in touch](../../contact.md).

 The best place for questions about contributing is probably the [BrainGlobe Zulip chat](https://brainglobe.zulipchat.com/).
-Everyone is furthermore welcome to join the bi-weekly developer meetings and contribute items to the agenda - check out the [#developer-meeting stream on Zulip](https://brainglobe.zulipchat.com/#narrow/stream/414089-developer-meeting) for more information.
+You are furthermore welcome to join the bi-weekly developer meetings and contribute items to the agenda - check out the [#developer-meeting stream on Zulip](https://brainglobe.zulipchat.com/#narrow/stream/414089-developer-meeting) for more information.

 If for any reason, you'd rather not reach out in public, feel free to send a direct message on Zulip to [Adam Tyson](https://github.com/adamltyson), one of the core developers.